How to test home water quality

 – Is our tap water really that bad?

-– Does our tap water contains any harmful substances that makes necessary to buy and use bottled water?
+– Does our tap water contains any harmful substances that make it necessary to buy and use bottled water?

-After all, we were spending many hundreds or euro every year buying bottled water.
+After all, we were spending many hundreds of euros every year buying bottled water.

 Drinking water test kit